annabelelizabethwhipp/Annabel-Whipp/index.md

 [Here](https://github.com/annabelelizabethwhipp/LearningResources/blob/master/Geocoding%20Postcodes.pdf) is a guide to geocoding, focussing on deriving eastings and northings from postcodes.

+A guide to getting started with QGIS is available [here.](https://github.com/annabelelizabethwhipp/LearningResources/blob/master/Getting%20started%20with%20QGIS.pdf)

 Find information on adding and removing labels in QGIS [here.](https://github.com/annabelelizabethwhipp/LearningResources/blob/master/Adding%20and%20removing%20labels%20in%20QGIS.pdf)

 # Teaching Experience